TheOdinProject/curriculum/nodeJS/express/routing.md

 });
 ```

 You may have already seen this with websites like YouTube.
 Every YouTube video is given a code and to watch that video, you navigate to `https://www.youtube.com/watch`, passing that video code as a query parameter with the `v` key.
-So appending `?v=xm3YgoEiEDc` will [request `/watch` from YouTube using `xm3YgoEiEDc` as the `v` query parameter](https://www.youtube.com/watch?v=xm3YgoEiEDc).
+You could even specify at what timestamp in seconds the video should start at via the `t` key.
+So appending `?v=xm3YgoEiEDc&t=424s` will [request `/watch` from YouTube for the `xm3YgoEiEDc` video starting `424` seconds in](https://www.youtube.com/watch?v=xm3YgoEiEDc&t=424s).

 ### Routers